 Placement and Job Net Committee: The purpose of this committee is to provide SIOP members with a means of identifying available I-O job openings.
 Currently, this is done through sponsoring the Placement Center at the annual conference.
 JobNet, an online year-round job posting service, has been developed and has operated online since 2000.
 Committee composition varies according to the needs of the committee.

-Professional Practice Committee: Members on this committee are involved with matters of professional practice, ethics, and state and national legislation..
+Professional Practice Committee (PP): Members on this committee are involved with matters of professional practice, ethics, and state and national legislation..
 Members’ time commitment will vary according to the issues confronting this committee.

 Professional Practice Series Committee: This Committee produces a series of volumes on practice issues in industrial and organizational psychology.
 This committee’s membership is appointed by the editor of the series.